wsbctechnicalblog/wsbctechnicalblog.github.io/content/share-your-toolbox-with-pipelines.md

   continueOnError: true
 ```

-TBD

-Much simpler, no?
+The Azure Repo strategy has less **moving** parts, is **faster** and **simpler**, no?

 # Which option do you prefer?

 ![Option](/images/share-your-toolbox-with-pipelines-4.png)

-I wish we had comments enabled on our technical blog, so that we could have a discussion around the two presented options.
-In the interim, please DM me on [twitter](www.twitter.com/wpschaub) or [linkedin](www.linkedin.com/in/wpschaub), or better add a comment on the Twitter or LinkedIn post which nudged you to this article.
+I wish we had comments enabled on our technical blog, so that we could have a vibrant discussion of the two presented and other options.
+In the interim, please DM me on [twitter](www.twitter.com/wpschaub) or [linkedin](www.linkedin.com/in/wpschaub), or better add a comment on the Twitter or LinkedIn post which nudged you to this article, to share your thoughts.